mawrkus/pull-request-review-guide/README.md

 - a link to a blog post on the topic,
 - a link to a GitHub repository.

-This will provide a nice support to your comment/suggestion and will certainly benefit all the persons participating in the review.
+This will provide a nice support for your comment/suggestion and will certainly benefit all the persons participating in the review.

 #### Review test code first